scottcrossen/BinaryTree/README.md

 ### Description

-I originally built this project to pass off the requirements for the BYU CS 235 project 6 assignment
+I originally built this project to pass off the requirements for the BYU CS 235 project 6 assignment.
+It is a classic implementation of a binary search tree.

 ### Explanatory Note